-Figure 1.5: Average Accumulated Exceedance (AAE) of critical loads by CBED deposition for 2014-16.
-Although the legends for the two maps are given in different units, the class intervals are equivalent (i.e. 7 kg N ha-1 year-1 is equivalent to 0.5 keq ha-1 year-1).
+Figure 1.5: Average Accumulated Exceedance (AAE) in 2016-18 of critical loads for a) acidity and b) nutrient nitrogen.
+Although the legends for the two maps are given in different units, the class intervals are the same (i.e. 7 kg N ha-1 year-1 is equal to 0.5 keq ha-1 year-1).

-2. Trends in critical loads exceedance by habitat and country
+Section 2: Trends in critical loads exceedance by habitat and country